Municipal Police (South Africa): Metropolitan Police Departments

-As of 2025 there were six metropolitan police departments in South Africa, one for each of country's major metropolitan areas.
+As of 2025 there were six metropolitan police departments in South Africa, one for each of country's major metro areas.

 Cape Town Metropolitan Police

 Uniquely, Cape Town has a its own a separate, dedicated City Traffic Department as well as a dedicated Law Enforcement Department.

 The city's law enforcement department, the Cape Town Metropolitan Police Department, was re-established as a distinct police force from the national level South African Police Service by an act of the Western Cape Provincial Parliament on 2 November 2001, taking effect on 1 December 2001.
 It was established to support the operations of the national police service in addition to enforcing municipal by-laws.

 By 2012, the force had a number of specialised units including a CCTV camera unit, a gang unit, a tactical unit, and a drugs unit.
 By 2019 the force had a total of 519 officers growing to almost 600 officers and 729 total staff by 2023.
+Over 700 officers were added in 2025.